olebole/irafdoc/doc/iids.batchred.rst

   <p>
-  Through a question and answer session, a series of commands to ONEDSPEC is generated which are then processed as a batch job to reduce <tt>"typical"</tt> spectra from the IIDS and IRS spectrographs.
+  Through a question and answer session, a series of commands to ONEDSPEC is generated which are then processed as a batch job to reduce <span style="font-family: monospace;">"typical"</span> spectra from the IIDS and IRS spectrographs.
   </p>
   <p>
   By setting the appropriate hidden parameters, the user may
-  <tt>"turn off"</tt> command generation for any of the possible tasks.
+  <span style="font-family: monospace;">"turn off"</span> command generation for any of the possible tasks.
   </p>
   <p>
-  A script task is generated having the name <tt>"process.cl"</tt> which is submitted to the CL as the final command of BATCHRED.
+  A script task is generated having the name <span style="font-family: monospace;">"process.cl"</span> which is submitted to the CL as the final command of BATCHRED.
   All terminal output which would normally appear during the course of running each of the individual tasks is redirected to a log file